SWFSC/eSDM/README.md

 ## Description

-`eSDM` is an R package designed to allow users to create ensembles predictions using predictions from species distribution models (SDMs) made at different spatial scales or with different units.
-Included in the package is the eSDM GUI, an R Shiny tool that provides the user with a graphical user interface that they can use to load, overlay, and create ensembles from SDM predictions.
+`eSDM` is an R package designed to allow users to create ensembles from predictions from species distribution models (SDMs) made at different spatial scales or with different prediction units.
+Included in the package is the eSDM GUI, an R Shiny tool that provides the user with a graphical user interface that they can use to import, overlay, and create ensembles from SDM predictions.

-## Installation
+## Install R package

 To install the latest version from GitHub: